deshkaustubh/manualDiNote/README.md

 ## 👨‍💻 Author

 **Kaustubh S.D.**
-Built for learning the foundations of dependency management in Android.
+Crafted with ❤️ using Kotlin and Android Studio.

 ---

 ## 📄 License

-MIT License / Free to use and modify for educational purposes.
+MIT License — Free to use and modify for educational purposes.